 This lesson is designed for the KS3 Year 8 Science course, specifically the P2 1.1 unit on ‘Electricity & Magnetism’.

-The plenary task requires students to summarise what they have learned this lesson in three sentences.
+The plenary requires students to write a twitter message, summarising what they have learned this lesson, including #keywords.

 All resources are included at the end of the presentation, thanks for looking, if you have any questions please let me know in the comments section and any feedback would be appreciated :)